 Truthfully, you can find a measure of success when using any treatment product with The Unique Method, but certain products do in fact work more effectively.
 For many years, the only real options on the market were corrosive, dangerous chemicals like bleach and various formaldehyde-based products, and the products for odor control were just glorified air fresheners used to mask the odors in your holding tank.
 One strong smell to cover a worse one!
-Thankfully, there are now many holding tank treatment options, some that are more effective and safer than others.
+Thankfully, there are now many holding tank treatment options, some that are more effective than others.
 The main categories of tank treatment products are:

 - Bacteria and Enzyme